People who have a good sense of taste in food appear to be becoming increasingly interested in architecture that makes sense.

 Bondi Green– Winner in Interior Design Cocktail Bar by Run For The Hills

-Bondi Green, a new all-day bar, restaurant, and alfresco café/bakery beside the peaceful waters of the Grand Union Canal in West London, needed a colorful but still pared-back, industrial-luxe design scheme.
-To let your imagination run wild with a Miami-inspired palette in an unadulterated celebration of tone and texture, experimenting with pattern clash and wow factor specialist surface finishes.
+Bondi Green, a new all-day bar, restaurant, and alfresco café/bakery beside the peaceful waters of the Grand Union Canal in West London, needed a colourful but still pared-back, industrial-luxe design scheme.
+Let your imagination run wild with a Miami-inspired palette in an unadulterated celebration of tone and texture, experimenting with pattern clash and wow factor specialist surface finishes.

-Creating zones and nooks in such a large, light-filled space with super high ceilings was one of our design challenges.
-The design of the venue’s massive hero bar, which had to include not one but two cocktail stations, a dedicated tank beer zone, a wine tasting section, a working, live bakery, and a dedicated pizza oven, was also a major scale challenge.
+Creating zones and nooks in such a large, light-filled space with super-high ceilings was one of our design challenges.
+The design of the venue’s massive hero bar, which had to include not one, but two cocktail stations, a dedicated tank beer zone, a wine-tasting section, a working and live bakery, and a dedicated pizza oven was also a major scale challenge.

-The end result is a design that puts colorful glamour front and center, with massive art and dramatic arches lit in an atmospheric way.
+The end result is a design that puts colourful glamour front and centre, with massive art and dramatic arches lit in an atmospheric way.
 Extrovert botanical and animal print fabrics make furniture pop.
-Planting and highly textured metallic specialist wall finishes help to divide the large space, which sparkles day and night with a perfectly placed ‘opening’ in the bar’s center, straight down the pizza oven’s barrel.
+Planting and highly textured metallic specialist wall finish help to divide the large space, which sparkles day and night with a perfectly placed ‘opening’ in the bar’s centre, straight down the pizza oven’s barrel.

 Follower Restaurant & Bar– Winner in Interior Design Brand New by YODEZEEN